Gruyères, Switzerland: ultimate travel guide and 10 things to do

 3. Maison Cailler Chocolate Factory

-The Maison Cailler Chocolate Factory can be found in nearby Broc.
-Here visitors can learn all about the making and history of chocolate via multi-sensory displays, and of course taste the wares before selecting some to take home.
+Here you can learn all about the making and history of chocolate via multi-sensory displays, and of course taste the wares before selecting some to take home.

-There’s an interactive museum with multi-sensory exhibits.
+There’s also an interactive museum with multi-sensory exhibits.
 You can book tours, take part in tastings or even try your hand at creating the sweet stuff during a chocolate-making class.

 The setting, architecture and landscaped gardens of the site are also very attractive.